Information about Schengen Visa Countries

 - Third country nationals must carry a valid Schengen visa

-- The number of entries and time they may remain in Bulgaria may not exceed what the validity of the Schengen Visa.
+- The number of entries and time they may remain in Bulgaria may not exceed that of the Schengen visa

-Once the ETIAS travel authorization system is implemented all citizens from the 59 countries, including the US, who currently do not need a visa for Bulgaria, will be required to complete an ETIAS online application.
+Once the ETIAS travel authorization system is implemented all citizens from the 60 countries, including the U.S., who currently do not need a visa for Bulgaria, will be required to complete an ETIAS online application.

-Croatia is one of the few countries that does not require visas from US, Canada, New Zealand, Australia and EU nationals even before joining the European Union in 2013.
+Croatia is one of the few countries that does not require visas from the U.S., Canada, New Zealand, Australia, and EU nationals even before joining the European Union in 2013.
 Currently there are over 50 other countries that can enter and exit Croatia without a visa, but because Croatia is part of the ETIAS agreement, this will soon change, and citizens from the visa waiver countries will need to apply for an ETIAS travel authorization.

-Cyprus, similar to the rest of the countries in the non-Schengen European list, does not require citizens from over 50 different countries to apply for a visa before their trip to any of the Schengen Member States.
-However, this is about to change and soon they will also require an ETIAS visa from all visitors.
+Cyprus, similar to the rest of the countries in the non-Schengen European list, does not require citizens from over 50 different countries to apply for a visa before their trip to any of the Schengen member states.
+However, this is about to change and soon they will also require an ETIAS authorization from all visitors.

 There are 4 Non-EU Schengen States: